Skip to content

 • Used images – 205 with at least 70% overlap

-• Number of gcps – 7 points snapped from TLS point cloud
+• Number of gcps – 7 points snapped from terrestrial laser scanner point cloud

 • Number of point cloud points – 11.887.764

 All 205 images were taken with a focal length of 5mm.
-For comparison, laser scanned point cloud was used for the extraction of gcps.
+For comparison, the laser scanner point cloud was used for the extraction of GCPs.
 Suitable wall details as well as the porthole were used for sparse point cloud orientation.
 We achieved spatial accuracy better than 12mm.

 3Dsurvey CAD tools were used to outline the cellar’s doors and doorstep.
-A 3D model was georeferenced to point the cloud’s location using exported CAD lines.
+The 3D model was georeferenced using exported CAD lines.
 The main goal of this task was to provide a background for the patio visualisation and for this reason, the 3D model was converted to a point cloud.

 The castle’s point cloud was displayed together with the one made for the patio.
 As point clouds were of high density, they could be used as a realistic background for visualisation purposes.

-To visualise the project better, both the 3Dsurvey point cloud and the one made with TLS were combined.
+To visualise the project better, both the 3Dsurvey point cloud and the one made with the terrestrial laser scanner were combined.
 A further detailed view shows slight differences of 2cm in the location of point clouds.
-Considering that the 3Dsurvey point cloud was computed from images, taken with smartphone camera, results show great potential for visualisation purposes.
+Considering that the 3Dsurvey point cloud was computed from images taken with a smartphone camera, results show great potential for visualisation purposes.